Ticket to Whitby Abbey

 Description

-Despite historical invasions, robberies, bombings, and abandonment by Henry VIII in the 16th century, much of this Benedictine abbey remains largely intact.
+Despite invasions, robberies, bombings, and abandonment by Henry VIII in the 16th century, this Benedictine abbey has remarkably remained largely intact.

-Situated on a hilltop with views of the North Sea, the abbey has served as a landmark for sailors and is believed to have inspired Bram Stoker's novel Dracula.
-These points of interest can be explored through the information boards in the visitor's centre.
+Perched on a hilltop with wonderful views of the North Sea, it has long served as a reference point for sailors and is said to have inspired Bram Stoker's novel Dracula.
+These and other curiosities can be explored through the information boards in the visitor's centre.

 Operating hours